shivangdubey/HacktoberFest2020/README.md

 # HacktoberFest2020
-Repository to let enthusiasts create issues and pull requests for the Open Source event.
+Repository to let enthusiasts create issues and the pull requests for the Open Source event.

 ### NOTE
 ## No Pull request would be accepted without a brief description about the project or code being pulled.